FEARLESS HOME • BOOKS FEATURES KEEP IN TOUCH

 How do I submit a manuscript for assessment?

-Write to email@example.com and let us know of your interest in pursuing a full manuscript review.
+Write to firstname.lastname@example.org and let us know of your interest in pursuing a full manuscript review.
 We will reply with instructions for submitting payment and submission of your manuscript in Word as an e-mail attachment.
-For a novel, we request a synopsis of the storyline; for nonfiction projects, we request a table of contents and chapter outline.
+For a novel, we request a synopsis of the storyline; for nonfiction projects, we request a table of contents (and a brief chapter outline is helpful).
 With any work, you should submit a cover letter in the text of your e-mail, describing the history of the project to date, your writing experience, and what you hope to achieve by being published.

 See our rate schedule below for costs of reviewing a long manuscript, short or partial manuscript, nonfiction proposal, poetry, and query or cover letters.